eigentourist/defcon32/README.md

 - Installing Docker Desktop for your platform
 - Pulling or building the container image for the workshop

+You can find Docker Desktop for your platform at https://www.docker.com/products/docker-desktop.

-You can pull the container image for the workshop by launching Docker Desktop and then running the following command in a terminal or command window:
+Once Docker is installed and running, you can pull the container image for the workshop by launching Docker Desktop and then running the following command in a terminal or command window:

 docker pull eigentourist/defcon32:v1.0.0